 The findings from this enormous amount of genetic data include pinpointing genes that underlie the ability to hibernate or how brains grew larger, as well as identifying the small fraction of genes that makes humans unique.
 “These 11 papers are just a sampling of the type of science that can be done with the new genetic data,” says Shapiro, professor of ecology and evolutionary biology at the University of California, Santa Cruz.
 “They show how important these large consortia and foundational datasets really are.”

 Two of the papers, co-authored by Shapiro and her Santa Cruz team, break new ground by showing how much valuable information can be found in genomes of a single species, such as endangered orcas, or even in the DNA of an individual.
 That individual is a sled dog named Balto, who has been immortalized in movies and a statue for helping to bring lifesaving diphtheria antitoxin to Nome, Alaska in an epic journey across the Alaskan wilderness in the winter of 1925.
-With just a snippet of the dog's preserved skin and "these amazing new techniques we didn't have before, we were able to do this cool scientific thing," says HHMI postdoc Katie Moon, lead author of the Balto paper and a member of Shapiro's team.
+With just a snippet of the dog’s preserved skin and “these amazing new techniques we didn’t have before, we were able to do this cool scientific thing,” says HHMI postdoc Katie Moonexternal link, opens in a new tab, lead author of the Balto paper and a member of Shapiro’s team.

 One of Shapiro’s new papers tackles a high-stakes, urgent question in conservation.
 Humans are now causing mass extinctions and a serious loss of biodiversity across the planet.
 But which species are most at risk?
 Traditionally, conservationists tackled the question by painstakingly counting how many individuals are in a population and estimating how much habitat remains.
 Such efforts show that some species, like pumas in California, which Shapiro’s team has also worked on, are seriously endangered.